felixwittwer/undercity_gps_thingy/README.md

 <br>

 # undercity_gps_thingy (more like a IMU thingy now)
-a nextgen GPS handheld that uses an IMU for better accuracy
+a nextgen GPS handheld that uses an IMU for better accuracy (sould it be in the future for naw it is mole like a IMU positioning device)

 be aware that this was a single person project made during UNDERCITY a hardware hackathon.
 Therefore some things are not quite as polished due to time constarins.